 Terms of Service and Ground Rules

-To protect your anonymity and safety, we've created a few ground rules including no personally identifiable information (PII) or abusive language allowed.
+To protect your anonymity and safety, we've created a few ground rules that everyone must adhere to, including no sharing of personally identifiable information (PII) or abusive language allowed.

 How We Made the Safe HelpRoom Secure and Anonymous